truenas/middleware/docs/userguide/freenas_system.rst

 remove a tunable, click its "Delete" button.

 Some sysctls are read-only, meaning that they require a reboot in order to enable their setting.
-You can determine if a sysctl is read-only by first attempting to change it from :ref:`Shell`.
+You can determine if a sysctl is read-only by first attempting to change it from the command line.
 For example, to change the value of *net.inet.tcp.delay_ack* to *1*, use the command
 :command:`sysctl net.inet.tcp.delay_ack=1`.
 If the sysctl value is read-only, an error message will indicate that the setting is read-only.
 If you do not get an error, the setting is now applied.
 For the setting to be persistent across reboots, the sysctl must still be added in :menuselection:`System --> Tunables`.